Margeaux

 After an unsuccessful record deal with Universal, Margeaux moved to Los Angeles and began working on her solo material.
 She released her debut EP, Animal House, in 2010 under the name Margo.
 She went on to work on various music projects including the dubstep duo Invaderz, with Nikko London and joining the band Roma!, after her return to New York City.
 In 2015, Margeaux joined the cast of Love & Hip Hop: Atlanta.

 Early life

 Margeaux was born Margo Elaine Simms in Toronto, Ontario, Canada.
 She is of Jamaican descent.
 Her father was a chemist and he died when Margeaux was 24 years old.
-She has two sisters, Carla and Roxy.
+She has two sisters.

 Career

 2005–09: Career beginnings and Test Drive

 Margeaux first started writing songs at the age of 14.
 She later enrolled at the Ryerson University in Toronto where she studied fashion design.
 After finishing college, she moved to New York City, New York to pursue her career as a fashion designer.
 She interned with the designer Betsey Johnson but soon decided she wanted to become a professional musician and put together the group Test Drive.
 They worked with producers such as Timbaland, Danja and The Runners along with DJ Khaled.